Creating content sucks. (Especially for 30 days!)

 I'm a huge fan of video.

-In the first year, we accumulated nearly 1 million Youtube Views and we built a subscriber base of more than 10,000 engaged drummers.
+In the first year, we accumulated nearly 1 million YouTube views, and we built a subscriber base of more than 10,000 engaged drummers.
 (It was amazing.)

-He used Youtube as a content strategy and has accumulated over 2.5 million youtube views and a subscriber base of nearly 50,000 people.
+Just take a look at James Wedmore.
+He used YouTube as a content strategy and has accumulated over 2.5 million youtube views and a subscriber base of over 150,000 people.

 Recommended Read: 8 Steps to Capturing 500,000 Youtube Views in 10 Months

-The truth is, people are beginning to prefer listening over reading.
+The truth is, some people prefer listening over reading.
 Why?